Backpropagation through Back Substitution with a Backslash

 \subsection{``Forward and Back'' through Graphs and Linear Algebra}

-In the spirit of reaching the simple mathematical core, let us strip away the derivatives, gradients, Jacobians, the computational graphs, and the ``chain rule'' that clutter the story of how is it possible to compute the same thing forwards and backwards.
-We set ourselves the goal of explaining the essence of forward mode vs backwards (reverse) mode in AutoDiff with a single figure.
+In the spirit of reaching the mathematical core, let us strip away the derivatives, gradients, Jacobians, the computational graphs, and the ``chain rule'' that clutter the story of how is it possible to compute the same thing forwards and backwards.
+We set ourselves the goal of explaining the essence of forward mode vs backward mode in AD with a single figure.
 Figure \ref{hw} is the result.
 Note that ``forward mode'' differentiation is not to be confused with the forward computation of the desired quantity.